IBM/aihwkit/docs/source/using_experiments.rst

 define the characteristics of the training (``dataset``, ``model``, ``batch_size``, ``loss_function``, ``epochs``, ``learning_rate``).

-Similarly the ``BasicInferencing`` Experiment allow setting attributes that define the characteristics of the Inferencing experiment (``dataset``, ``model``, ``batch_size`` , ``inference_repeats`` , ``inference_time``)
+Similarly the ``BasicInferencing`` Experiment allows setting attributes that define the characteristics of the Inferencing experiment (``dataset``, ``model``, ``batch_size`` , ``inference_repeats`` , ``inference_time``)